digihunch/orthweb/README.md

 ## Architecture Q & A

-* Why Orthanc?
-Orthanc is an open-source, application released in containers.
-* Why EC2?
-Because of limitations with ECS.
+* Why Docker on EC2?
+The alternative to EC2 is ECS but ECS has limitations.
 Refer to [this](https://github.com/digihunch/orthweb/issues/1#issuecomment-852669561) comment.
-A better way to build operation environment is Kubernetes, check out this [Korthweb](https://github.com/digihunch/korthweb) project.
+For production use, we should put EC2 instances in an autoscaling group behind load balancer.
+As to Docker vs Kubernetes.
+First, for large deployment, Kubernetes is a better way to deploy Orthanc.
+Check out this [Korthweb](https://github.com/digihunch/korthweb) project.
+However, the complexity and additional layer brought in by Kubernetes may not be worth all the effort, especially for a small deployment.
+A docker-compose is sufficient for typical Orthanc use case.
+Check out [this](https://ably.com/blog/no-we-dont-use-kubernetes) article for the case against Kubernetes.
+* Why AWS?
+It doesn't have to.
+In fact I prefer a provider independent setup.
+However, we need database as service from cloud provider so the code has to be specific to a cloud provider.
+Also, I'm more familiar with AWS than other platforms.
 * Why PostgreSQL?
-In this configuration we use PostgreSQL to store both patient index and pixel data.
-S3 plugin is a commercial product not available to public and not straightforward to build.
+We can use PostgreSQL to store both patient index and pixel data.
 * Why Terraform?
 Terraform has better modularization support than CloudFormation.
 It is easier to set up than AWS CDK.
-* Why Docker?
-This POC does not include complex orchestration.
-A docker-compose suffices for the use case.
-Or Kubernetes cluster should be used for advanced orchestration.
-The [Korthweb](https://github.com/digihunch/korthweb) project gives a template to create cluster in EKS.
-* Why AWS?
-It doesn't have to.
-In fact I prefer a provider independent setup.
-However, we need database as service from cloud provider so the code has to be specific to a cloud provider.

 ## Security